kreismit/ECE4960/labs.md

 ![Scatterplot of VL53 Ranging Data](Lab5/Images/VL53L1X_LR_Scatter.png]
 Figure 6.
 Measured range (long range mode) vs. real range.

+Unfortunately, the SparkFun library doesn't have a function to output the signal or the sigma values.
+It can only set the thresholds.
+By default, these are

+	Signal intensity threshold: 0.0
+	Standard deviation threshold: 0.0

+This seems to mean that there is no threshold.
+(I tried showing more decimal places and they were also zeros.)

+I also didn't notice much change in accuracy when I increased or decreased the time between measurements (at least not during manual testing.)
+By default, it is

+	100 ms between measurements.

+When I moved the ToF sensor back and forth suddenly, it still gave consistent readings as fast as I could move it.
+Without knowing what typical standard deviations and signal intensities were, I didn't have data to improve the values.
+So, I left these values at their defaults.

+#### Obstacle Avoidance

 See all my range measurements and code [here on GitHub](https://github.com/kreismit/ECE4960/tree/master/Lab5).